Egmont National Park – Guide for Backpackers

 Gracefully shaped, Mt Taranaki / Mt Egmont volcanic cone is the star of the Egmont National Park show.
 Reaching 2518m, it has starred in a movie, hosts a ski field and many enjoy its hiking and mountaineering opportunities.

 As for the national park, the protection of an area has never been so obvious.
-In 1881, a 6 mile radius from the summit of Mt Taranaki was protected as a Forest Reserve.
-Intensive dairy farming has took place right up to the reserve making the boundary show clearly on satellite images.
+In 1881, a 6-mile radius from the summit of Mt Taranaki was protected as a Forest Reserve.
+Intensive dairy farming has taken place right up to the reserve making the boundary show clearly on satellite images.
 The areas encompassing Pouakai and Kaitake were added later, resulting in Egmont National Park.

 Things you can’t miss in Egmont National Park

 - Climb to the summit of Mt Taranaki